Black Southerners: Food

 The south is known for many foods, many of which contain African American influences.

+Southern foods such as black-eyed peas, hominy grits, okra, eggplant, benne (sesame) seed, sorghum, and melons are of African origin.

+Louisiana Creole cuisine in Louisiana merges European culinary traditions with those of African and Native American cultures.
+Louisiana Creole cooking originated on plantations, where enslaved Africans tasked with household duties were responsible for meal preparation.
+Notable Louisiana Creole dishes feature gumbo, a African influenced dish that includes a blend of okra.

 George Washington Carver, a botanist from Missouri, made many discoveries regarding the peanut.
 The United Peanut Associations of America reached out to Carver to discuss Carver's many advances using the peanut.
 Carver gave a discussion regarding the peanut and all the things that can be done with a peanut.